Gi60s/openapi-enforcer/docs-src/api/openapi-enforcer.md

 **Returns:** A Promise

-  - that will resolve to an [OpenAPI component](./components/openapi.md) for an OAS 3.x.x document or a [Swagger component](./components/swagger.md) for Swagger 2.0
+  - that will resolve to an [OpenAPI component](./components/openapi.md) for an OpenAPI specification 3.x.x document or a [Swagger component](./components/swagger.md) for Swagger 2.0
   - or will reject with an [EnforcerException](./enforcer-exception.md) Error.

 **Example 1: Invalid Definition**